diasdmhub/Asus_Merlin_Zabbix_Template/README.md

 The release comes with two templates, one for passive Zabbix Agent checks and one for active checks.

 The main focus is on monitoring specific Asus WRT Merlin router items.
-> _**For general Linux items, it is recommended to [link your host](https://www.zabbix.com/documentation/current/en/manual/config/templates/linking) to the [official Linux template](https://www.zabbix.com/integrations/linux), which provides several items for monitoring, including CPU, memory, disk and bandwidth information.**_

 <BR>